-- (b) (U) Monitoring, Recording, and Handling - (1) (U) Personnel will exercise reasonable judgment in determining whether information acquired must be minimized and will destroy inadvertently acquired communications of or concerning a United States person at the earliest practicable point at which such communication can be identified either: as clearly not relevant to the authorized purpose of the acquisition (e.g., the communication does not contain foreign intelligence information); or, as not containing evidence of a crime which may be disseminated under these procedures.
-Except as provided for in subsection 3(c) below, such inadvertently acquired communications of or concerning a United States person may be retained no longer than five years from the expiration date of the certification authorizing the collection in any event. - (2) (U) Communications of or concerning United States persons that may be related to the authorized purpose of the acquisition may be forwarded to analytic personnel responsible for producing intelligence information from the collected data.
-Such communications or information may be retained and disseminated only in accordance with Sections 3, 4, 5, 6, and 8 of these procedures. - (3) (U//FOCO) As a communication is reviewed, NSA analyst(s) will determine whether it is a domestic or foreign communication to, from, or about a target and is reasonably believed to contain foreign intelligence information or evidence of a crime for purposes of assessing how the communication should be handled in accordance with these procedures. - (4) (U) Handling of Internet Transactions Acquired Through NSA Upstream Collection Techniques - a.
-(TS//SL/AT)-NSA will take reasonable steps post-acquisition to identify and segregate through technical means Internet transactions that cannot be reasonably identified as containing single, discrete communications where: the active user of the transaction (i.e., the electronic communications account/address/identifier used to send or receive the Internet transaction to or from a service provider) is reasonably believed to be located in the United States; or the location of the active user is unknown. - (TS//SL/NF) Notwithstanding subsection 3(b)(4)a above, NSA may process Internet transactions acquired through NSA upstream collection techniques in order to render such transactions intelligible to analysts. - (TS//SL/NF)- Internet transactions that are identified and segregated pursuant to subsection 3(b)(4)a will be retained in an access-controlled repository that is accessible only to NSA analysts who have been trained to review such transactions for the purpose of identifying those that contain discrete communications as to which the sender and all intended recipients are reasonably believed to be located in the United States.
+- (b) (U) Monitoring, Recording, and Handling - (1) (U) Personnel will exercise reasonable judgment in determining whether information acquired must be minimized and will destroy communications of or concerning a United States person at the earliest practicable point at which such communication can be identified either: as clearly not relevant to the authorized purpose of the acquisition (e.g., the communication does not contain foreign intelligence information); or, as not containing evidence of a crime which may be disseminated under these procedures.
+Except as provided for in subsection 3(c) below, such communications of or concerning a United States person may be retained no longer than five years from the expiration date of the certification authorizing the collection in any event. - (2) (U) Communications of or concerning United States persons that may be related to the authorized purpose of the acquisition may be forwarded to analytic personnel responsible for producing intelligence information from the collected data.
+Such communications or information may be retained and disseminated only in accordance with Sections 3, 4, 5, 6, and 8 of these procedures. - (3) (U) For purposes of assessing how a communication should be handled in accordance with these procedures, as a communication is reviewed, NSA analyst(s) will determine whether it: a) is a domestic or foreign communication; b) is to or from a target; and c) is reasonably believed to contain foreign intelligence information or evidence of a crime. - (4) (U) Handling of Internet Transactions Acquired Through NSA Upstream Collection Techniques - a.
+(U) Internet transactions acquired on or before March 17, 2017, will be sequestered in NSA systems to prevent NSA analysts from accessing or using computer selection terms to scan such transactions until such transactions are destroyed.
+NSA will destroy such sequestered transactions as soon as practicable.
+NSA technical and compliance personnel may access such sequestered transactions pending their destruction for the purpose of ensuring the integrity of the NSA systems containing the sequestered transactions and the access controls used to sequester them. - b.
+(U) Internet transactions acquired on or after March 18, 2017, that are not to or from persons targeted in accordance with NSA's section 702 targeting procedures are unauthorized acquisitions and therefore will be destroyed upon recognition. - (5) (U) Magnetic tapes or other storage media containing communications acquired pursuant to section 702 may be scanned by computer to identify and select communications for analysis.
+Computer selection terms used for scanning, such as telephone numbers, key words or phrases, or other discriminators, will be limited to those selection terms reasonably likely to return foreign intelligence information.